Skip to content

 Advance notice requirements

-• Good faith estimate for new employees
+• Good faith estimate of work hours upon hiring

 Predictability pay